+The Government has set target timescales for carrying out particular repairs.
 The Right to Repair scheme gives tenants a legal right to have these repairs done on time.
 If we do not meet the target times, you can ask us to get another contractor to do the work within the same length of time.
 If the work is still not done, you may be entitled to claim compensation.
 Alternatively, you can appoint your own contractor to do the work and we will pay for it.
 Qualifying repairs, and how long we have to do them is listed in the table below.